Please leave your comments by clicking on the 'Comments' link below the post.

 When you're having fun

-Wednesday 30 November 2011
+Wednesday, 30 November 2011

 Avial fever

 For those who do not know, Avial is a rock band from Trivandrum (Kerala) which has become a household name in the Indian rock music scene for their brand of music.
 Their songs are essentially based on folk songs and alternative rock and the way they bring in the rock elements to their music is simply brilliant.
 Their songs are in Malayalam.
-It is this band that changed my view that Malayalam songs should just stick to melody genre just like the 80s and early 90s.
-I had often felt that the nature of the language was such that it cannot accomodate elements of pop and the Tamil music influence.
-Tamil music industry is so versatile and they do a good job of adapting different music genres but that is not the case with Malayalam music industry.
+It is this band that changed my view that Malayalam songs should just stick to the melody genre just like the 80s and early 90s.
+I had often felt that the nature of the language was such that it could not accommodate elements of pop and Tamil music influence.
+The Tamil music industry is so versatile and they do a good job of adapting different music genres but that is not the case with the Malayalam music industry.
 An interesting trend is emerging - rock bands like MotherJane and Avial are part of the OSTs of new Malayalam movies and these songs are well received.

 The latest Avial song 'Ayyo' is finally out and has got me excited at the prospect of all Mallus singing loud and clear- 'AYYO' !! :-)

-Tuesday 25 January 2011
+Tuesday, 25 January 2011

 Destiny's assignments

 Every person is destined to do something in life.
 In other words, each one is destined to complete some assignments in life.
 Many a time, these assignments more often bring about a change in someone else's life for sure.
-Probably there are many out there on reading this would react like -
+Probably there are many out there reading this who would react like this -

-"Has she has gone mad?"
+"Has she gone mad?"

 "Which book has she been reading lately?"